react-navigation/react-navigation/docs/api/routers/Routers.md

 ## Using Routers

 To make a navigator manually, put a static `router` on a component.
-(To quickly make a navigator with a built-in component, it may be easier to use a [Navigator Factory](/docs/navigators) instead)
+(To quickly make a navigator with a built-in component, it may be easier to use a [built-in navigator](/docs/navigators) instead)

 ```js
 class MyNavigator extends React.Component {